Frequently asked questions for Azure Cloud Services (extended support)

 Will Cloud Services (extended support) mitigate the failures due to allocation failures?

 No, Cloud Service (extended support) deployments are tied to a cluster like Cloud Services (classic).
-Therefore, allocation failures will continue to exist if the cluster is full.
+Therefore, allocation failures continue to exist if the cluster is full.

 When do I need to migrate?

 Estimating the time required and complexity migration depends on a range of variables.
-Planning is the most effective step to understand the scope of work, blockers and complexity of migration.
+Planning is the most effective step to understand the scope of work, blockers, and complexity of migration.

 Networking